-Miss Clara Smith, 51, (1881-1964) was a proof reader for Time and Tide, edited Lady Rhondda’s just-published autobiography and was contributing to the “New Fiction” column in Time and Tide around this time.
+Miss Clara Smith, 51, (1881-1964) was a proof reader and reviewer for Time and Tide, edited Lady Rhondda’s just-published autobiography and was contributing to the “New Fiction” column in Time and Tide around this time.
 Clara was a friend of Theodora Bosanquet from before the war, probably since school in 1898, and they wrote a novel together, Spectators, in 1916.
 Further reading of Time and Tide would doubtless reveal more of her work and stories.
 The third of seven daughters of a Lancashire cotton spinner, she was educated at Cheltenham Ladies’ College and the University of London, and taught for a while before starting her career in the world of publishing.
 Fortunately she wasn’t listed as simply Miss Smith on the guest list…. that would have made her into a mystery guest!
 Steadily we have been able to piece together her life and career.
 Papers at Girton, where her sister Margaret studied, may yield more information.

 Anyone on this Time and Tide table would be fine.

 WHAT’S ON HER MIND?

 Reactions from her fellow diners to Lady Rhondda’s autobiography which she proof read (and probably wrote parts of) would be of interest.